 |Methodology of Training and Development||Business Environment and Ethics|

 Eligibility for MBA in HR

-Eligibility Requirements for an MBA in HR can vary from university to university.
-However, here is a list of the basic eligibility criteria that a candidate needs to fulfill to apply for this program:
+Eligibility Requirements for an MBA in Human Resources can vary from university to university.
+However, here is a list of the basic eligibility criteria that a candidate needs to fulfil to apply for this program:

 - A 3 or 4-year undergraduate degree or equivalent in any discipline from a recognized or accredited university or institution.

 - Some universities require a minimum work experience of 2 or 3 years in the related field.